Parkdale, Toronto: 'Sunnyside years'

-1950s-1970s: Gardiner Expressway and urban changes
+1950s–1970s: Gardiner Expressway and Southern section of Parkdale demolition

 In 1955, the city began work on the Gardiner Expressway, a limited access highway alongside the railway cut.
 The Sunnyside Amusement Park was demolished, except for the Bathing Pavilion and the Palais Royale hall.
 The southern section of Parkdale to the west of Dufferin, south of the railway was also demolished.
 Parkdale was now separated from Lake Ontario and Sunnyside Beach and the expressway effectively halved the amount of usable lakeside parkland.
 A reorganization of the area's residential streets was also done.
 Patronage of the beach declined rapidly.
 Both the Parkdale and Sunnyside train stations closed during the 1970s.

 The neighbourhood changed greatly after the highway was completed and the park closed.
 Population density increased with the building of numerous apartment buildings.
 Jameson Avenue, which became the conduit to the highway changed from single family homes to a street of apartment buildings, many cheaply built.
 Nearby, many of the mansions and large houses became makeshift low-rise 'bachelorette' apartment buildings and rooming houses.
 Several had operated as tourist hotels for visitors to Sunnyside and the CNE.
 Industrial activity declined along the railways.
 One former industrial site on West Lodge Avenue became a two-tower apartment complex that has repeatedly been cited by the city for various by-law infractions.
 Businesses suffered during the transition, with leisure-type businesses compatible with the Park, such as the Brighton and Odeon theatres closing.
 Along Queen Street, which saw traffic decline substantially, many businesses closed or changed hands.